soniabrami/toddmotto.github.io/_posts/2014-04-12-understanding-the-this-keyword-in-javascript.md

 #### Object literals

-Inside Object literals, the `this` value will always refer to it's own Object.
+Inside Object literals, the `this` value will always refer to its own Object.
 Nice and simple to remember.
 That is good news when invoking our functions, and one of the reasons I adopt patterns such as the module pattern for organising my objects.

 Here's how that might look: